 - Sun exposure: The sun is the worst enemy of the skin.
 It dries it, making it less elastic and making it thicker and worsen its look.
 In most cases, sun is responsible for the appearance of melanomas or skin cancer.

 - Body diseases: Among these, we could mainly mention liver diseases (the inability of this body to remove impurities from the blood causes these to appear on the skin) or circulatory diseases (poor circulation to the skin does not provide the nutrients and oxygenation necessary or appropriate to have adequate health).
 Other possible causes are allergies or metabolic deficiencies, such as obesity or diabetes.

 - Chemical factors: Exposure to certain pollutants (smoke, tobacco, chemicals) or use of hygiene products not suitable for our skin type, can be responsible for this body to present an older appearance than the normal one for our age.
 These factors, together with body oxidation, are responsible for the emergence of free radicals that affect condition of the skin

-– Diet: The adoption of inadequate diets, poor in natural foods, with little input in vitamins, minerals or other components that should nourish the skin is a very common cause which produces wrinkles.
-(You should avoid excessive consumption of animal fat, alcohol, tobacco and sweets)
+- Diet: The adoption of inadequate diets, poor in natural foods, with little input in vitamins, minerals or other components that should nourish the skin is a very common cause which produces wrinkles.
+Exaggerated consumption of animal fats, alcohol, tobacco and sweets should be avoided.